Amrit1Gurung/Identification-and-Multilabel-Toxic-Comment-Classification/README.md

 ```
 ['toxic','obscene','insult']
 ```
 ## Streamlit App
 Clients and Customers rarely care about the underlining codebase.With that in mind a simple web app using Streamlit library have been built for interactive use.
+This app has not been deployed yet in the cloud.
+To run this app, first you need to download this repo and in terminal/command promptt go to project directory and type:
+'''
+streamlit run app.py
+'''

+## References
+special credits for **Omdena**